buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 If using native HTML5 DnD API, the preview would be provided by browser automatically, you have little control of its appearance.
 Instead, as copied from dragula, `DndService` draws the preview "image" by creating a DOM element.

 1. first, it clones the source element to a preview element.
 2. add css class "bcx-dnd-preview" to the preview element.
-Most importantly the class sets `position: absolute !important;` on the preview.
+Most importantly this class sets `position: absolute !important;` on the preview.
 3. get calculated page offset and size of source element, apply them to preview's `left,top,width,height` styles.
 So that preview will appear at the exact same location of source element.
-4. append preview element directly in HTML body.
+4. append preview element directly to HTML body.

 ```css
 .bcx-dnd-preview {